-Find quality home care communities across North Carolina.
+Find quality home care providers across North Carolina.
 Serving 3 major metro areas.

-All home care communities in North Carolina must be licensed by the state health department.
+All home care providers in North Carolina must be licensed by the state health department.

-Look for communities in good standing with recent inspections.
+Look for providers in good standing with recent inspections.
 State inspection reports are public record.

 Check North Carolina's Medicaid programs for potential assistance.
 Veterans benefits may also help.